Vsimpro/vs1m.pro/vs1m.pro/content/posts/every-second-counts.md

     ...
 ```

 We can see that the part which is causing the measurable delay is the checking & sending of the email.
-In theory, we could offload this in somehwat~ consistent time, for example pushing it to RabbitMQ or another job queue.
+In theory, we could offload this in somewhat~ consistent time, for example pushing it to RabbitMQ or another job queue.

 ```python